 - de.NBI, TeSS, GlobusOnline, Meta-pipe, HNSciCloud, EMBL-EBI services, connected to EUDAT and EGI infrastructures

-- Enabled 493 institutions whose members can use ELIXIR AAI
+- Enabled over 1100 institutions whose members can use ELIXIR AAI

 Genomics data sharing and ELIXIR AAI